-All Members and employees are directed to co-operate with any request made by the Committee.
+All Members and employees are directed to co-operate with any request consistent with the Terms of Reference made by the Committee.

 To fulfill its remit, the Audit and Risk Committee may obtain whatever professional advice it requires and require Directors or other officers of NHS Orkney to attend meetings.